yohman/21S-DH151/Midterm and Finals/README.md

 1. An interactive component like a time slider
 1. A interactive dashboard of data the reveals metrics for objects that are highlighted on the map.
 1. An equivalent user interface interaction that is pre-approved by your instructor

+Your final project is graded on the following rubric:

+1. User interface, user experience: How well does your website flow?
+Is it intuitive?
+Easy to use?
+Does it consider the user's experience?
+2. Design elements:
+3. Interactive map: This is, after all, a web-GIS course.
+How well does your maproom inform and communicate the intended purpose of the site?
+4. Interactive components: Beyond the map, we have learned a variety of ways to enhance information
+5. Originality:
+6. Usefulness